Low-degree lower bounds via almost orthonormal bases: Introduction

 We propose a simpler and more direct method for evaluating the supremum~\eqref{eq:intro:LD1}.
 While constructing an explicit $L^2(\bbP)$-orthonormal basis seems infeasible beyond basic detection problems, we relax the requirement to almost orthonormality.
 Our method is based on two key ideas:

-\begin{enumerate} \item Restrict attention to polynomials $f$ invariant under permutations of the vertex labels, i.e., $f(Y_{\sigma}) = f(Y)$ for any permutation $\sigma$ of $\{1,\ldots,n\}$, where $[Y_{\sigma}]_{i,j} = Y_{\sigma(i),\sigma(j)}$.
-Indeed, the supremum in \eqref{eq:intro:LD1} is achieved for $f$ invariant by permutation.
-Such an invariance property has been exploited in previous works~\cite{semerjian2024matrix,kunisky2024tensor,montanari2025equivalence} to leverage some invariance by permutation, or by orthogonal transformations.
+\begin{enumerate} \item Restrict attention to polynomials $f$ invariant under permutations of the vertex labels, i.e., $f(Y_{\sigma}) = f(Y)$ for any permutation $\sigma$ of $[n]$, where $[Y_{\sigma}]_{ij} = Y_{\sigma(i),\sigma(j)}$.
+Indeed, the supremum in~\eqref{eq:intro:LD1} is achieved for $f$ invariant by permutations.
+Such symmetry property has been exploited in previous works~\cite{semerjian2024matrix,kunisky2024tensor,montanari2025equivalence} where the authors leverage some invariance by permutations or by orthogonal transformations.